-West Prong Trail is a 5.3 mile moderately trafficked out and back trail located near Townsend, TN that features a waterfall and is rated as moderate.
+West Prong Trail is a 5.3 mile moderately trafficked out and back trail located near Townsend, Tennessee that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until November.
 Horses are also able to use this trail.

 Me and my friend backpacked into camp site 18.
 Had a wonderful trip.
 A lot of rhododendron on the way.
 Not much else, but still a nice hike.
 Camping next to the creek was very relaxing.